ArtisticPhoenix/eJinn/README.md

     - **class** :  Error code -> Class pair

-    - _(Overwrite)_ : You can use any of the top level tags in and `exception` object to override the default value
+    - _(Overwrite)_ : You can use any of the top level tags in a nested `exception` object to override the default value

 General principals and benifits of using "these" types of Exceptions: